Difference Violin - Viola (Alto)

 Even visually the viola is neglected.
 We can hardly see them on stage tucked between second violins and cellos and facing their instruments away from the audience.
 They get less air-time than first violins and cellos and spend the most time taking breaks from play than any other section of the strings.

-This leads to the solo issue.
+This leads to a solo issue.
 There is not much solo repertoire written for viola, which has long been viewed as the "strong, silent type."
 The lack of repertoire is most likely due to its mellow, deep tone, which, being less bright and projecting less than the violin, was believed by composers of the day to be less suited to virtuoso display.
 Hence the viola is rarely showcased and has to resort largely to adaptations of violin and cello repertoire to get any attention.

 "How do you get a violin to sound like a viola?"